-The 100 rooms, which include 11 suites and are located on the ground to third floors, will start from 27 sqm.
-Executive rooms have separate living areas, while nine Heritage suites on the ground floor boast ceilings at least five metres high.
+The 100 rooms, which include 11 suites and are located on the ground to third floors, will start from 27 m².
+Executive rooms have separate living areas, while nine Heritage suites on the ground floor boast ceilings at least five meters high.

-The lower-ground floor will be home to a 1,600 sqm spa with eight treatment rooms, including a hammam suite, plus a 14-metre pool.
-The wood-panelled UN ballroom will THE event space in the city and has views over the Tower, Tower Bridge and the Thames.
+The lower-ground floor will be home to a 1,600 m² spa with eight treatment rooms, including a hammam suite, plus a 14-meter pool.
+The wood-paneled UN ballroom will THE event space in the city and has views over the Tower, Tower Bridge, and the Thames.

-You can also read my reviews of other Four Seasons hotels and openings and other Four Seasons that I have visited including the Four Seasons Hampshire, Four Seasons Cap Ferrat in the South of France and the Four Seasons London Park Lane.
+You can also read our reviews of other Four Seasons hotels and openings and other Four Seasons that we’ve visited including the Four Seasons Hampshire, Four Seasons Cap Ferrat in the South of France and the Four Seasons London Park Lane.

-The hotel will offer 252 suites, numerous bars and restaurants including an American cafe, a New-York-style deli, Parisian cafe, Grill Room and a branch of Cecconi’s and a rooftop bar with landscaped terraces.
-There will also be a health spa and gym, event spaces and a private members’ club featuring a rooftop space with swimming pool and an underground bar in what used to be the safety deposit vault underneath the great banking hall.
+The hotel will offer 252 suites, numerous bars and restaurants including an American cafe, a New York-style deli, a Parisian cafe, a Grill Room and a branch of Cecconi’s, and a rooftop bar with landscaped terraces.
+There will also be a health spa and gym, event spaces, and a private members’ club featuring a rooftop space with a swimming pool and an underground bar in what used to be the safety deposit vault underneath the great banking hall.

 Great Scotland Yard Hotel

-The original Scotland Yard HQ is being transformed into a luxury hotel will be launched as a new five-star luxury London hotel with rooms costing up to £10,000 a night following a £110 million refurbishment.
-The building was home to Scotland Yard from 1829 until 1890 and investigations into the likes of Jack The Ripper were centred here.
-This new luxury hotel will have 236 rooms, and restaurant, bar and function facilities.
-This sensitive conversion has replaced the 1980s additions while adding new attic storeys and maintaining the principle elements of the original building.
+The original Scotland Yard HQ is being transformed into a luxury hotel will be launched as a new five-star luxury London hotel with rooms costing up to £10,000 GBP a night following a £110 million GBP refurbishment.
+The building was home to Scotland Yard from 1829 until 1890 and investigations into the likes of Jack The Ripper were centered here.
+This new luxury hotel will have 236 rooms, and restaurant, bar, and function facilities.
+This sensitive conversion has replaced the 1980s additions while adding new attic storeys and maintaining the principal elements of the original building.
 This will be an opportunity to stay in a slice of history.